To answer “how nuclear fusion works,” perhaps we should first ask, “how does the sun work?”

 As soon as we understood the nuclear furnace resting in the heart of our sun, which was in fact a giant ball of incandescent (mostly hydrogen) gas and not, as Anaxagoras had surmised, a fiery metal orb (good guess, though!), we started wondering—“Hey, can we do that here on Earth, too?”

-And thus the quest for fusion energy began.
+And thus the quest for nuclear fusion energy began.

 The Physics of Nuclear Fusion